Inside: How to pay off debt and save money? You can do both, and it will change your life for the better! Take these steps to get it done.

 The tire light came on.

 Should I get out and look?
-That stupid light comes on all the time, and it’s always just a tire slightly low on air.
+That stupid light comes on all the time, and it’s always just a little low on air.
 I don’t have time for that.

 But I know it’s going to nag at me all the way down the road.
 So I jump out to ease my mind before we rush to school.
 Except that this time, I actually have a totally flat tire.